Hello! Welcome to my professional website!

 At present, I am a History Ph.D. student at Brown University, where I also received an M.A. in History.

-Research Interests: sensory history; the everyday; emotions; politics and culture of the “long” nineteenth century; Nazi Germany; Holocaust; Armenian Genocide; war and genocide; concentration and internment camps; POW camps; Western imperialism in Southeast Asia; polyphonic historiography; counterhistory ; musicology; refugee studies
+Research Interests: history of lived experience; phenomenology; the everyday; sensory; emotions; bodies and spaces; politics and culture of the “long” nineteenth century; Nazi Germany; Holocaust; Armenian Genocide; war studies; genocide studies; concentration and internment camps; military history; POW camps; maritime history; ocean history; polyphonic historiography; counterhistory ; musicology; refugee studies